Certified Symbolic Finite Transducers: Formalization and Applications to String Analysis: The Isabelle/HOL Formalization of SFTs

-In this section, we formalize the product operation between an SFT $\mathcal{T}$ and an SFA $\mathcal{A}$, denoted as $\mathcal{T} \times \mathcal{A}$ in Section \ref{sec:formalization}.
+\paragraph{The product operation formalization.} We formalize the product operation between an SFT $\mathcal{T}$ and an SFA $\mathcal{A}$, denoted as $\mathcal{T} \times \mathcal{A}$ in Section \ref{sec:sft}.
+The SFA is formalized as a record type \texttt{NFA in Figure \ref{fig-def-FAs}}.
 An additional consideration in this operation is the presence of $\varepsilon$-transitions in our SFT formalization, which implies that the resulting automata may also contain $\varepsilon$-transitions.
-Since CertiStr \cite{cpp/KanLRS22} does not include a formalization of SFAs with $\varepsilon$-transitions, we extend the framework in CertiStr with a formalization of symbolic SFAs with $\varepsilon$-transitions (denoted as $\varepsilon$SFA) and provide a verified conversion to standard SFAs.
+Therefore, we need to formalize $\varepsilon$SFAs, which is shown in Fig. \ref{fig-def-FAs} as \texttt{eNFA}.
+The $\varepsilon$SFA formalization extends the standard SFA structure by introducing $\Delta_e'$, which captures $\varepsilon$-transitions as pairs of states, while maintaining the same labeled transition relation $\Delta$ as in standard SFAs.
 In this paper, we present only the definitions of $\varepsilon$SFAs and SFAs, while the complete formalization, including correctness proofs, is available in our Isabelle development.

-Figure \ref{fig-def-FAs} presents the formalization of both SFAs and $\varepsilon$SFAs using Isabelle/HOL record types \texttt{NFA} and \texttt{eNFA}, respectively.
-The $\varepsilon$SFA formalization extends the standard SFA structure by introducing $\Delta_e'$, which captures $\varepsilon$-transitions as pairs of states, while maintaining the same labeled transition relation $\Delta$ as in standard SFAs.

 Having established these foundational definitions, we can now formalize the product operation.

 Figure \ref{fig-def-FTProd} depicts the abstract level formalization for the product of an SFT and an SFA.
 The parameters $\mathcal{T}$ and $\mathcal{A}$ are an SFT and an SFA, respectively.
 The result of the product operation is an $\varepsilon$SFA.
 But we need to explain the role of parameter $\text{\texttt{F}}$.
 The output function $f$ for each transition in $\Delta_t$ is of type "$'a\;\text{option} \Rightarrow 'b\;\text{set option}$", which applies to a \emph{single} element of type $'a$ or $\varepsilon$. $\text{\texttt{F}}$ extends $f$ to apply $f$ to a set of elements.
 More precisely, let $f$ be an output function, the semantics of $\text{\texttt{F}}$ is defined as follows: